instructor-ai/instructor-js/docs/examples/query_decomposition.md

 })
 ```

-!!! warning "Graph Generation"

-    Notice that this example produces a flat list of items with dependencies that resemble a graph, while Zod allows for recursive definitions, it's much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
-If you want to see a recursive example, see [recursive schemas](recursive.md)

 ## Planning a Query Plan

 Now, let's demonstrate how to plan and execute a query plan using the defined models and the OpenAI API.